Yorokamu Tizihwayo: Early career

 According to George Ivan Smith, Tizihwayo was Christian and born in Ankole, southern Uganda.
 He already served in the Uganda Army during the presidency of Milton Obote.
 By 1966, he was a sergeant in the army's Training Company.
-By the time of the 1971 Ugandan coup d'état and Idi Amin's takeover as President, Tizihwayo held the rank of lieutnant.
+By the time of the 1971 Ugandan coup d'état and Idi Amin's takeover as President, Tizihwayo held the rank of lieutenant.
 After the coup, he was promoted to major in the 2nd Paratrooper Battalion.
 In January 1974, he was made lieutenant colonel and head of the unit.

 Leadership of the 2nd Paratrooper Battalion was later transferred to Lt.
 Col. Francis Itabuka, and Tizihwayo was appointed commander of the Western Brigade, also known as the "Western command".